sunye23/SAMA/README.md

 (2) To support the training of SAMA239K, please first download the [LVVIS dataset](https://github.com/haochenheheda/LVVIS) and the [RefYoutube-VOS dataset](https://youtube-vos.org/dataset/rvos/) into the **sama239k_data** folder.

-In addition, create symbolic links in this folder for the mevis dataset and the sav_train dataset (sam_v_full).
+(3) Create symbolic links in sama239k_data folder for the mevis dataset and the sav_train dataset (sam_v_full).
 These two datasets can be obtained from the Sa2VA training data.

-For the VidSTG dataset, we have performed frame extraction.
-You can conveniently download it here.
+(4) For the VidSTG dataset, we have performed frame extraction.
+You can download it here.

+(5) Download our json files here and put them into this folder.

 The final data structure should be like:
 ```